GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

-The Fast Identity Online 2 Community of Action and the Identity, Credential, and Access Management Subcommittee Phishing Resistant Authenticator Working Group developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
-The current forms of phishing-resistant authentication include Public Key Infrastructure and FIDO2.
+The Fast IDentity Online 2 Community of Action, along with content developed by the Phishing Resistant Authenticator Working Group of the ICAM Subcommittee and a brainstorming session at the October 2023 FIDO Authenticate conference, developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
 This playbook will be updated as the standards evolve and more forms of phishing-resistant authenticators are identified.
-FIDO2 standard is resilient to phishing attacks and should be considered where PKI solutions cannot be used.

 # Executive Summary

-The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing resistant authenticators.
+The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing-resistant authenticators.
 Agencies have widely implemented the Personal Identity Verification credential for physical and logical authentication.
-A PIV credential and the PKI it relies on comes with procedural and operational challenges such as supply chain disruptions, device limitations, and ineligible community of users.
-These challenges hinder the PIV ability to be comprehensively relied on for logical authentication, especially with newer commercial technologies.
-Due to these PIV and PKI challenges, many agencies rely on passwords or other weak, phishable multi-factor authentication forms because they are an accepted practice and easy to use and implement.
+A PIV credential and the PKI it relies on come with procedural and operational challenges, such as supply chain disruptions, device limitations, and an ineligible community of users.
+These challenges hinder the PIV's ability to be comprehensively relied on for logical authentication, especially with newer commercial technologies.
+Due to these PIV and PKI challenges, many agencies rely on passwords or other weak, phishable multi-factor authentication forms because they are an accepted practice, easy to use, and widely supported.
 While agencies must continue to follow the Office of Personnel Management credentialing policy to complete a suitability determination, agencies are not required to use PIV for logical authentication.
 Homeland Security Presidential Directive 12 states agencies must implement the PIV standard to the maximum extent possible.
 However, "Departments and agencies shall implement this directive in a manner consistent with ongoing Government-wide activities, policies and guidance issued by OMB, which shall ensure compliance."
-OMB memo 22-09 is the latest guidance which states there are modern phishing resistant authentication options that an agency can deploy to reduce the use of passwords and other phishable authentication options.
-These modern options are comparable in strength to PIV and natively built into modern platforms and browsers.
+While OMB M-22-09 does not explicitly override HSPD-12, it is important to note that HSPD-12 provided an important foundation for the guidance in M-22-09.

+PIV credential implementation is aimed to be flexible through the adoption of new technologies to meet changing needs, shifting focus from the credential lifecycle to the identity lifecycle.
+This shift implements a more inclusive approach to identity authentication methods, emphasizing phishing-resistant Multi-Factor Authentication.
+M-22-09 reinforces the requirement of PIV authentication for federal employees and contractors but also acknowledges that FIDO2, Web Authentication-based authenticators, and other non-PIV authenticators can be used to meet MFA requirements.
+Therefore, while HSPD-12 establishes PIV authentication as the government-wide standard, M-22-09 acknowledges that in some circumstances, PIV may not be practical and permits alternative authenticators.
+These alternative options are comparable in authentication strength to PIV and natively built into modern platforms and browsers.

+This playbook includes:
-This playbook includes an educational 101 section, a three-step process to help agencies identify use cases and technical solutions, and an outline of a phishing resistant authentication pilot plan.
-The plan is derived from experiences shared during the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing Resistant Authenticator Working Group.
+1. an educational 101 section,
+2. a three-step process to help agencies identify use cases and technical solutions and
+3. an outline of a phishing-resistant authentication pilot plan.

+The pilot plan is derived from experiences shared during the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing Resistant Authenticator Working Group.
 The three-step pilot process includes the following:
 1. Recognize common authentication patterns and use cases to scope a pilot.
 2. Identify available solutions or acquisition strategies.
 3. Deploy a pilot using the FIDO2 CoA six-part pilot plan.